restqa/documentation/README.md

 version: 0.0.1 # Specific test case version
 metadata:
-  code: Weather1.0 # Unique code set for the test
+  code: Hotel 1.0 # Unique code set for the test
-  name: Weather Api # Name of the product in testing
+  name: Hotel Api # Name of the product in testing
   description: E2E test of the weather public api # Description of the product in testing
 environments: # List of environment
   - name: sandbox # Name of the environment
     default: true # Define if its the default environment
     secrets: # List of secret to use
-      apikey: 125569ABB8599458214 #This is a secret that will be passed as an environment variable
+      apikey: !env-var API_KEY #This is a secret that will be passed as an environment variable through the test suite.
     data: # Configure an external dataset
       channel: 'csv' # Type of dataset that will contain test data
       config: